Aslan Karatsev is the latest qualifier to go from unknown to Grand Slam party crasher

 That’s a good question.
 McEnroe would be, as ever, the outlier, because it’s rough out there.

 The Australian Giltinan reached the Australian Open semifinals of December 1977, then appeared in five more Grand Slams and won three matches, not bad at all but little-noted.
 The Belgian DeWulf reached the 1998 French Open semifinal as a qualifier, then played six more Slams and found another French quarterfinal in 1999 before retiring and turning up in the Roland Garros press room by the late 2000s as a sportswriter.
 Voltchkov of Belarus found his way all the way to the 2000 Wimbledon semifinals, falling to the great gladiator Pete Sampras after telling reporters he had been four times that fortnight to the new movie “Gladiator.”
-He played 10 more Grand Slams and won three more Grand Slam matches, because it’s rough out there.
+He played 10 more Grand Slams and won three more Grand Slam matches because it’s rough out there.

 They all caught something for a surge and maybe even caught their opponents unfamiliar with their intricacies.
 Four months ago, Karatsev explained, he had a ranking of No. 116.
 “And my first step was, ‘Okay, I will try to go to top 100 by the end of the year 2020.’
 And it didn’t happen.
 So I said, ‘Okay, from the beginning, my first step was to be top 100.’
 So that was my thought.”
 So how about top 50, where he is headed no matter what happens with Djokovic?
 How about lending the entire tournament some welcome wonder?